elegos/website/content/post/2018/10/10/context-aware-multithreading-in-go.md

 Essentially the meaning of this `Run(context.Context)` method is to loop indefinitely until the context is "done".
 It might be a long process, or a finite loop, or whatever function that must be executed asynchronously.
-At the end of each loop's cycle, `select` is used to select the first channel that's set: first we check for the context, and if it's done we break from the loop altering the guard condition.
+At the end of each loop's cycle, we check against the state of the context: if it's been canceled, we break the loop and gracefully exit.
-Otherwise we wait for 0 seconds, or in other words we proceed with another cycle immediately as the channel will be instantly triggered (but being in second position, the case `ctx.Done()` will have the precedence).

 Wrapping things up, it all comes to this code: